meker12/docs-templates/user-guide/user-guide-single-product/index.rst

 ``.. include:: /_common/warning-draft.txt``

-* :ref:`XXexampleXX-product-concepts` introduces key ideas to help you learn about XXexampleXX.
+* :ref:`concepts` introduces key ideas to help you learn about XXexampleXX.

-* :ref:`XXexampleXX-product-actions` lists every operation XXexampleXX
+* :ref:`actions` lists every operation XXexampleXX
   can perform.

-* :ref:`XXexampleXX-gui` introduces you to working with XXexampleXX through making choices on the Control Panel.
+* :ref:`gui` introduces you to working with XXexampleXX through making choices on the Control Panel.

-* :ref:`XXexampleXX-cli` introduces you to working with XXexampleXX by entering commands.
+* :ref:`cli` introduces you to working with XXexampleXX by entering commands.

-* :ref:`XXexampleXX-api` introduces you to writing your own software to interact with XXexampleXX.
+* :ref:`api` introduces you to writing your own software to interact with XXexampleXX.

 .. figure:: /_images/cloudimagesharing.png
-   :alt: The producer has an independent relationship with each consumer.
+   :alt: The producer has an independent
+         relationship with each consumer.

    *The producer has an independent relationship with each consumer.*